Senora-dev/terraform-aws-gitops/README.md

 # terraform-aws-gitops
-The module enables users to implement GitOps using AWS CodeBuild.
+Terraform module that enables users to implement GitOps using AWS CodeBuild.